 These pianos have everything and are for those who wants “the best” and can afford it.
 They are built to the very highest quality using the very best materials and emphasize high attention on hand work in the manufacturing and refinement details.
 Many of these piano manufacturers have very limited production in a year.

-There are only few pianos that fall in this category.
-Most pianos fall in this group are made in Europe.
+There are only few pianos that fall in this category and are made in Europe.

 Very High Quality Performance-Grade Pianos